Nils-Van-de-Pitte/Rellion/README.md

 * JUnit (testing)
 * H2 / PostgreSQL (development & integration testing)

-Relion does not depend on Spring or any other framework.
+Rellion does not depend on Spring or any other framework.

 ---